The growth of abelian sections: Introduction

+for every $n \geq 4$. \end{example} Now we recall two results in representation theory: the first is the famous Jordan theorem about the finite subgroups of $GL_n(\mathbb{C})$.

-\begin{theorem}[Jordan function] There exists a function $j: \mathbb{N}_+ \rightarrow \mathbb{N}_+$ such that the following hold: \begin{itemize} \item[(i)] if $G$ is a finite subgroup of $GL_n(\mathbb{C})$, then $G$ has an abelian normal subgroup of index at most $j(n)$ \cite{1878Jordan}; \item[(ii)] $j(n) \leq (n+1)!$ for every $n \geq 71$ \cite{2007Collins}. \end{itemize} \end{theorem} The second result is a nice application of the Frobenius reciprocity law, and the representation growth version of Lemma \ref{3lemAbGSub}.
-It is also the key to prove (\ref{eqLM}).
-We give our proof for the convenience of the reader, as it will be useful in Section \ref{4sect}.
+\begin{theorem}[Jordan function] There exists a function $j: \mathbb{N}_+ \rightarrow \mathbb{N}_+$ such that the following hold: \begin{itemize} \item[(i)] if $G$ is a finite subgroup of $GL_n(\mathbb{C})$, then $G$ has an abelian normal subgroup of index at most $j(n)$ \cite{1878Jordan}; \item[(ii)] $j(n) \leq (n+1)!$ for every $n \geq 71$ \cite[Theorem A]{2007Collins}. \end{itemize} \end{theorem} The second result is the representation growth version of Lemma \ref{lemAbGSub}, and it is a clever application of the Frobenius reciprocity law.
+We give our proof, because it will be useful in Section \ref{sect5}.

 \begin{lemma}[Lemma 2.2 in \cite{2004LM}] Let $G$ be a finite group, $H \leqslant G$ and $n \geq 1$.
 We have

 \begin{itemize} \item[(i)] $Rep_n(H) \leq |G:H| \cdot Rep_{n|G:H|}(G)$; \item[(ii)] $Rep_n(G) \leq |G:H| \cdot Rep_n(H)$. \end{itemize}